oscarryz/yz-design-notes/Features/String interpolation.md

-Use backtick  \`  for string interpolation
+Use backtick  \`  for string interpolation like you would in markdown

 ```javascript
 s: 'world'